SkywalkerFR/php-AiryDB/README.md

 ```php
 require('lib/AiryDB.lib');
 ```
-_(obviously you can change his extension to *.php if you want, it's for me to differentiate my scripts from the libraries to include.)_
+_(Obviously you can change his extension to *.php if you want, it's for me to differentiate my scripts from the libraries to include.)_

 # Functions list